 Sure the acquisition strategies will bring in more one-time purchases or none at all, depending on how you make the play.
 The true value of growing your business still remains in your old customer base.

-This is the ultimate stage, this is the moment where you know that you have touched the name of “industry giant”, yet, you will need to invest heavily on your retention strategy.
-Often when a business becomes big, it forgets the customers who were part of the journey to their current success.
+This is the moment where you know that you have touched the name of “industry giant”, yet, you will need to invest heavily on your retention strategy.

 We hope the article is helping you move along smoothly towards the goal of having a strong customer retention strategy that will re-engage your old customers.